colinmarc/hdfs/README.md

 [![GoDoc](https://godoc.org/github.com/colinmarc/hdfs/web?status.svg)](https://godoc.org/github.com/colinmarc/hdfs/web) [![build](https://travis-ci.org/colinmarc/hdfs.svg?branch=master)](https://travis-ci.org/colinmarc/hdfs)

-`hdfs` is a native go client for hdfs, using the protocol buffers interface the namenode provides.
-It implements protocol version 9, which means it supports Hadoop 2.0.0 and up (including CDH5).
+This is a native go client for hdfs.
+It connects directly to the namenode using the protocol buffers API.

-It tries to be idiomatic by aping the stdlib `os` package where possible.
-This includes implementing `os.FileInfo` for file status, and returning errors of type `os.PathErrors` for missing files, for example.
+It tries to be idiomatic by aping the stdlib `os` package.
+Also, where possible, it implements interfaces from the stdlib package, including `os.FileInfo` and `os.PathError`.

-The best place to get started is the
-[Godoc][1].
+Here's what it looks like in action:

 ```go
 client, _ := hdfs.New("namenode:8020")

 file, _ := client.Open("/mobydick.txt")